CSFAlliance/CSFAlliance.github.io/massing.md

 ![The growing process](assets/growing.gif)

-The growing process
+The growing process.

 ![The growing outcome](assets/outcome.png)

-The growing outcome
+The growing outcome.

 ### Underground Parking
 After researching the underground environment of Rotterdam, we found out that we had a lot of room to dig below the surface in our site.
 As to not complicate the design more than it needs to we decided to place the car parking function underground.
 This is visualised by the blue box.